-C 2.7.2 Spread Jumps
+C 2.4.2 Spread Jumps

 This category of jumps includes the Double, the Ascending, the Triple and the Broad jump.
+They are included in the category of jumps known as "Specialty Jumps".
 Spread jumps are used in the Regular category only: They are replaced by single jumps in all other categories.
-Overall construction of jump standards and wings follow the guidelines set out in sections 2.7 and 2.7.1, unless otherwise stated.
-Five foot jump poles/planks are recommended for all spread jumps, and will be required for all spreads except the broad jump by January 1, 2019.
+Overall construction of jump standards and wings follow the guidelines set out in sections 2.6 and 2.6.1, unless otherwise stated.
+Five foot jump poles are required for double, triple and ascending spread jumps.